-Hose reels and fire extinguishers of all kinds should form the first line of defence against fire.
+Buckets of water, sand, hose reels and fire extinguishers of all kinds should form the first line of defence against fire.
 Such appliances should be strategically sited throughout the building and prominently displayed.
 The practice of concealing such equipment in cupboards and behind decorative panels, in the administrative sections of the building, may lead to serious consequences.